zhxf2012/XFVerticalLabel/README.md

 Add  Folder ` XFVerticalLabel` (Which contained 'XFVerticalLabel.swift' and ‘VerticalLabel.swift’)   to your project.

 ## Refrence
-Some part of implentment refrence from:
+Some key part of implentment refrence from:

 https://github.com/luwei2012/CoreTextView
 https://github.com/masuhara/VerticalTextSample